Reece236/toolGrades/README.md

 # MLB Tool Grades

 Can't run without adding a statcast.db file but too large of a file to worry about adding.
+You could also add one or collection of csv's of statcast data in the data/statcast/ folder

 ## Examples: